-- Time of Year: Generally run on the 1st Sunday in November
+- Time of Year: Generally runs on the 1st Sunday in November

 - Course Description: The course starts and finishes at the Valencia Town Center and has a number of out and back turns, mostly along bike paths.
-One of the more low key marathons in the area.
-Around 350 to 400 finishers.
+One of the more low key marathons in the area, with around 350 to 400 finishers.

 - Other Events: Half marathon, 5K